 Plant as early in the season as possible to allow succulents to become established before winter, but be prepared to protect cold-hardy kinds the first winter.

-In most cases, native soils and container soils alike will need amending with other materials to increase water drainage during rainy seasons.
-Add a little compost or other organic matter, and up to fifty percent total volume with coarse sand, pumice, grit, or kitty litter-like soil amendments used by professional turf managers to loosen soils.
-Till these into at least the top six or eight inches of native soil.
+In most cases, native soils and container soils will need amending with other materials to increase water drainage during rainy seasons.
+Add a little compost or other organic matter and up to fifty percent total volume with coarse sand, pumice, grit, or kitty litter-like soil amendments used by professional turf managers to loosen soils.
+Till these into at least the top 6 or 8 inches (15 to 20 cm) of native soil.

 And again, supplement in-ground succulents with container-grown ones, plus natural accents such as small boulders, gnarly driftwood, glass sculpture, or a section of fence made of weathered wood, adobe, or stone.